Udonna-cell/QuoteFlow-/README.md

 ---

-7. Get All Quotes (Paginated)
+### 7. Get All Quotes (Paginated)

 Endpoint: GET /quotes?page=1&limit=10
-Description: Retrieve quotes in paginated format.
+Fetch quotes with pagination support.

 ---

-8. Like a Quote
+### 8. Like a Quote

 Endpoint: POST /quotes/:id/like
-Description: Increments a quote’s like counter.
+Description: Increases the like count for a quote.

 Response